 The first and foremost thing the provider should think about is the rate of customer satisfaction and meeting the customer’s final goal.
 Share it with your potential partner for further work.

 Different companies have different rules and practices.
-In case with Celadon when you send an RFP to the company, the first thing to be done is the requirement collection, performed by our business analyst.
+In the case of Celadonsoft when you send an RFP to the company, the first thing to be done is the requirement collection, performed by our business analyst.
 After the scope is analyzed by the solution architect, so an engagement manager can focus on checking if your needs as a client are met.
 After that there will be several calls from our side to make the requirements as clear as possible, so you can be provided with two types of estimates - rough and detailed ones.
 In case everything is OK and you decide to start working with us, both sides sign a service agreement.
 Our customer success manager will eagerly answer all your questions related to the topic, starting from the signing of the agreement till the end of the project.

 An important point to be mentioned and underlined: the service provider focuses on the problem your product should solve, not on its features.
 The way features to be implemented and built depends on the way the initial issue will be solved.